gabriele-mastrapasqua/vue-goosegame/README.md

 # vue-goosegame

-Simple goose game with vue, vuetify. the game logic is written in ES6, vue.js is used for UI state.
+Simple goose game with vue and vuetify.
+The game logic is written in ES6 in the file game.js.
+Vue.js is used for UI state.

 Goose game is a game where two or more players move pieces around a track by rolling a die.
 The aim of the game is to reach square number sixty-three before any of the other players and avoid obstacles. ([wikipedia](https://en.wikipedia.org/wiki/Game_of_the_Goose))